top of page

 Compression

-Osteopathy is a form of holistic healthcare that looks at the body as a complex network of many different systems including: bones and joints, ligaments, circulation, muscles and more.
-This means osteopathy can often identify and then help address a problem in one area of the body is also causing symptoms to present elsewhere.
+Osteopathy is 'hands on' healthcare that complements medical care by viewing the body as a complex interdependent network of many different systems including: fascia, muscles, bones, ligaments, circulation, nerves.
+Osteopathy can help identify and address how a restriction in one area of the body is causing symptoms to present elsewhere.

-As an example, ankle and foot pain will cause bio-mechanical compensations that restrict a person's walkability.
-These compensations will change how a person walks and create unnecessary strain in the knee, hip, or low-back as the body adapts to absorb the force of gravity and impact.
+As an example, ankle and foot pain will restrict bio-mechanical ease causing compensations that limit a person's 'walkability'.
+These compensations will change how a person walks and create unnecessary strain in the knee, hip, or low-back as the body struggles to adapt in order to absorb the force of gravity and impact.

-Manual Osteopaths assess and treat your body using a variety of manual and movement therapy techniques to ease restrictions, normalize compensations, and enable a return to optimal function.
-This includes:
+Manual Osteopaths assess and help maintain your abilities using a variety of manual and movement therapy, such as:

 • General Osteopathic Technique